arielherself/espresso/README.raw.md

 <strong>Poland </strong>piled more pressure on Germany with a formal request to export its [German-made Leopard tanks](https://www.economist.com/europe/2023/01/20/a-meeting-in-germany-approves-more-arms-for-ukraine-but-no-leopard-tanks) to Ukraine.
 The German government said it would respond to the appeal with the “required urgency”; the Bundestag will debate the issue of sending tanks on Wednesday.
 Following talks in Berlin, <strong>NATO’s secretary-general</strong>, Jens Stoltenberg, said he was “confident” that a solution would be found “soon”.

+Documents with classified markings from <strong>Mike Pence’s</strong> tenure as vice-president in the Trump administration were found at his Indiana home.
+His aides conducted the search last week, after news broke of President Joe Biden’s <strong>documents scandal</strong>.
+Mr Pence had been “unaware” of their presence, said his lawyer.
+American prosecutors are [investigating](https://www.economist.com/united-states/2023/01/13/the-presidential-mislaying-of-classified-documents-is-infectious) both Donald Trump and Mr Biden for similar offences.

 After six months of [decline](https://www.economist.com/finance-and-economics/2022/08/31/europe-is-heading-for-recession-how-bad-will-it-be), business activity in the <strong>euro zone’s manufacturing and service sectors</strong> unexpectedly ticked up in January, according to S&amp;P Global, a financial-information provider.
 Good economic health provided a glimmer of hope that the region could escape recession, as lower energy prices and China’s reopening also bolster prospects for the global economy.

+Listen to an abridged version of the subscriber-only briefing.

 <strong>Swatch</strong> said it will aim to achieve record sales this year as [China reopens](https://www.economist.com/leaders/2023/01/05/how-chinas-reopening-will-disrupt-the-world-economy) after a lengthy pandemic lockdown.
 The region accounts for an estimated 40% of the Swiss watchmaker’s revenue.
 The company—which also owns a swathe of luxury brands including[ Tissot, Longines and Omega](https://www.businesstimes.com.sg/companies-markets/swatch-upbeat-after-china-ends-zero-covid-policy)—reported an increase of 4.6% in net global sales from the previous year.

-Listen to an abridged version of the subscriber-only briefing.

 Pekka Haavisto, <strong>Finland’s foreign minister</strong>, said discussions with [Turkey](https://www.economist.com/special-report/2023/01/16/turkey-has-a-newly-confrontational-foreign-policy) about Finland’s and Sweden’s <strong>bid to join NATO </strong>should be paused until the “dust has settled”.
 The comment came after Recep Tayyip Erdogan,<strong> Turkey’s </strong>president, said on Monday that <strong>Sweden</strong> should not expect his support after members of far-right groups burned a Koran in front of Turkey’s embassy in Sweden’s capital last week.

 Seven people were killed in Half Moon Bay, a city in northern <strong>California</strong>, in the state’s second <strong>mass shooting</strong> in three days.
 Police have arrested the suspected gunman.
 Earlier the death toll from Sunday’s [mass shooting](https://www.economist.com/special-report/2022/09/12/how-to-stop-the-killing) in <strong>Monterey Park</strong>, in Los Angeles, rose to 11 after an injured victim died in hospital.
 In both attacks, the victims were Asian-American.

-For the first time since the Stone Age, <strong>Comet C/2022 E3</strong> will pass Earth.
-The exotic green comet orbits the sun every 50,000 years and is now visible to the naked eye in the northern hemisphere.
-Next week it will reach its closest point to Earth, a mere 27m miles away, as it heads back to the Oort cloud at the edge of the solar system.

 <strong>Fact of the day</strong>: 467,000, the number of working days British employers lost to strikes in November, the highest in over a decade.
 [Read the full story](https://www.economist.com/britain/2023/01/19/britains-trade-unions-lose-faith-in-the-pay-review-bodies).